kevinblumenfeld/PSCloudTools/docs/Get-LAComplianceCase.md

 Enter the following, for example: c:\scripts\test

 This is what the user will see:
-Enter a file path to save the report to a .csv file: c:\scripts\test
+Enter a file path to save the report to a .csv file:

-script begin

 ## PARAMETERS